What is Universal Life Insurance?

 Always remember that if a life insurance policy has a cash value component, it carries a market risk of potential poor performance, which could ultimately affect your coverage.

 Another type of universal life insurance policy to be wary of is variable universal life insurance (VUL).

 A brief overview from Investopedia: “The premium amount for variable universal life insurance is flexible and may be changed by the consumer as needed, though these changes can result in a change in the coverage amount.
 The investment feature usually includes sub-accounts, which function very similar to mutual funds and can provide exposure to stocks and bonds.
 This exposure offers the possibility of an increased rate of return over a normal universal life or permanent insurance policy.”

 Again, the common theme with these types of policies is underperformance, as “exposure” and “the possibility of an increased rate of return” are not guaranteed.
 We recently got a call from a frustrated consumer who had a VUL since 1996.
-His insurance company had contacted him stating that his policy needed an additional $10k in funding to avoid a lapse in coverage.
-Even after paying the $10k, his annual cost of coverage has gone up substantially, rendering the policy unaffordable.

 Being in his 70s and not in the best of health, there are limited viable options available—this at a time when he needs coverage the most.
 The client’s VUL policy’s rate of return failed to produce the necessary funds to keep the policy affordable.